- Page Count: 387

 It’s kind of hilarious how similar this book is to The Crown’s Game by Evelyn Skye.
 Like not just the general plot or the relationships of the enchanters to their mentors, but even small details like the love square, how they can go into the guy’s dreamscapes, the dance, people turning into mist, how the girl loves snow/ice, and the points in the plot where she gets her fortune told or goes to his flat.

 The Night Circus was still a really imaginative, original, gorgeous read, though!
-I think I would’ve loved it more if I had read it before The Crown’s Game.
 I wasn’t terribly into the first half, but LOVED the last 10%.
+And I think I would’ve loved The Night Circus more if I had read it before The Crown’s Game.

-But if you’re only going to read one story about two enchanters who have to compete to the death but end up falling in love, I’d go with The Crown’s Game instead.
+If you’re only going to read one story about two enchanters who have to compete to the death but end up falling in love, I’d go with The Crown’s Game instead.
+Because fantasy Russia.e, I’d go with The Crown’s Game instead.
 Because fantasy Russia.